Key Takeaways

 Cons of a workers compensation exemption

-• Bank/Lender Concerns: Financial institutions may view exemptions as increased business risk
+• Bank or lender concerns: Financial institutions may view exemptions as increased business risk

-If you don't qualify for an exemption and choose not to buy workers' comp insurance, the following are risks:
+If you don't qualify for an exemption and choose not to buy workers' comp insurance, you face these risks:

 injury icon